Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 One can build consensus with total order broadcast (everybody tob broadcasts their proposal in a message and the consensus pick the first tob delivered message).

-One can build total ordered broadcast with consensus and reliable broadcast
+One can build total ordered broadcast with consensus and reliable broadcast.

 Therefore, consensus and total order broadcast are equivalent problems in a system with reliable channels.